The Lineup (film): Style and Theme

 Film critic Manny Farber comments on Siegel's cinematic approach to The Lineup:

 The Siegel touch is always apparent in the excessive number of viewpoint shots, the nice feeling for an eroded structure with awkward angles, and especially with the fascination with a somewhat mannered athleticism seen from above, in which a body is poised or moving against background action that is a violent contrast in space, tone and movement.

 Farber notes Siegel's "sad reliance on edgy Broadway acting" in particular "Eli Wallach overworking his nervous leering eyes."
-Biographer Judith M. Kass observes that The Line-up "embodies all the characteristics" informing Siegel's assessment of the "normal" world.
+Biographer Judith M. Kass observes that The Lineup "embodies all the characteristics" informing Siegel's assessment of the "normal" world.
 Kass writes:

 The 'normal' world—the terrain Siegel usually works in—is depicted as not at all normal ...the characters are counterpoised against an environment which is as deranged as they are.
 The straight world is as phony, dishonest and evil as the criminal's, without the one qualification which may be an improvement on the normal: they [the criminals] are honest about their lawlessness ...

 In popular culture

-The film contains the line, "When you live outside the law, you have to eliminate dishonesty," of which Jonathan Lethem writes that "Bob Dylan heard it…, cleaned it up a little, and inserted it into 'Absolutely Sweet Marie'" (as "To live outside the law you must be honest.").
+The film contains the line "When you live outside the law, you have to eliminate dishonesty," of which Jonathan Lethem writes that "Bob Dylan heard it...cleaned it up a little, and inserted it into 'Absolutely Sweet Marie'" (as "To live outside the law you must be honest.").